FXMisc/UndoFX/README.md

 `undoAvailable` and `redoAvailable` properties indicate whether there is a change to be undone or redone, respectively.

 `preventMerge()` explicitly prevents the next (upcoming) change from being merged with the latest one.

+`forgetHistory()` forgets all changes prior to the current position in the change history.

 `mark()` sets a mark at the current position in the change history.
 This is meant to be used when the document is saved.